stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 return View.of(texture);
 ```

 This code is still quite long-winded but at least is relatively straight-forward.
-We could make more use of dependency injection, but most of the objects we create are not required outside of this class.
+We could perhaps make better use of dependency injection but most of the created objects are transient (other than the staging buffer which we explicitly destroy).

 ---